 - The immediate past Chairperson of Council

 - The Chairperson of the CTO’s Programme for Development and Training (PDT)

 - The Secretary General in his or her official capacity.

 The current membership of the Executive Committee is as follows:

-Mr. Juma Kandie, Director of Human Resources, Communications Commission, Kenya
+Mr. Juma Kandie, Director of Human Resources, Communications Authority of Kenya

-Juma Kandie is the Director/Human Resources and Administration at the Communications Commission of Kenya (CCK), the country’s ICT industry regulator.
+Juma Kandie is the Director/Human Resources and Administration at the Communications Authority of Kenya (CAK), the country’s ICT industry regulator.
 He has nineteen (19) years’ experience in management, spanning across Financial Services, Development Sector and ICT.

 He started his Career at the Agricultural Finance Corporation (AFC), where he joined as Administrative officer in 1990 and left in 1998 when he was holding the position of Principal Administrative Officer and reporting to the Head of Human Resources.
 AFC is a state owned organization charged with the mandate of financing the Agricultural enterprises and has branches in most parts of the Country